-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the State Revolving Fund, as of June 30, 2018, and the respective changes in financial position and cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the State Revolving Fund as of June 30, 2021, and the changes in financial position and cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.

-Emphasis of Matters
+Emphasis of Matter

-As discussed in Note 1 to the financial statements, the financial statements of the State Revolving Fund are intended to present the financial position, the changes in financial position and cash flows of only that portion of the business-type activities of the Iowa Finance Authority that is attributable to the transactions of the State Revolving Fund.
-They do not purport to, and do not, present fairly the financial position of the Iowa Finance Authority or the State of Iowa as of June 30, 2018, the changes in their financial position, or their cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1 to the financial statements, the financial statements of the State Revolving Fund are intended to present the financial position, the changes in financial position and cash flows of only the portion of the business-type activities of Iowa Finance Authority that is attributable to the transactions of the State Revolving Fund.
+They do not purport to, and do not, present fairly the financial position of Iowa Finance Authority or the State of Iowa as of June 30, 2021, the changes in their financial position, or their cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.